rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

    includes the script file name and line number whereas LoadRunner's lr.logMessage function does not.

-Output according to the log level selected in Run-time settings is honored by the rest of the script by this library function:
+Output according to the log level set in Run-time settings is honored by the rest of the script by this library function:

    {% highlight JavaScript %}
    wi_msg_print_reset();{% endhighlight %}

-<a name="JavaScriptClosures"></a>
+<a name="DefineVerbosity"></a>

-### JavaScript Closures
+### Define verbosity

-It's not good practice to define globals above function definitions.
-They "pollute the global namespace".

-Instead, we use a technique in JavaScript to make data values available via functions that can be executed globally.
-In JavaScript, a &quot;<strong>closure</strong>&quot; turns variables into functions.

-This is a such a big deal among JavaScript developers that its use is a common interview question.

-In an <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures">example from Mozilla</a>, a global object (variable)
-"appleCounter" is retrieved by a "method":
+BTW, the JavaScript alert() functions
+LoadRunner rejects with this error (instead of printing out the content):

     {% highlight JavaScript %}
-    alert(appleCounter.howMany());{% endhighlight %}

-The "appleCounter" is incremented by another method:

-    {% highlight JavaScript %}
-    appleCounter.add();{% endhighlight %}

-The sample closure and its methods are defined by this:

-    {% highlight JavaScript %}
-    (function(){ // scoping scoping function.
-      var appleCounter = {
-         count: 0,
-         add: function() {
-            this.count = this.count + 1;
-         },
-         howMany: function() {
-            return this.count;
-         }
-      };
-    })();
-    {% endhighlight %}

-There are <a target="_blank" href="http://stackoverflow.com/questions/4190792/should-i-use-a-global-variable-and-if-not-what-instead-javascript">
-other similar examples</a>.

-At the top of the sample script above, the "()" defining the anonymous function expression is required by the language, since statements that begin with the token function are always considered to be function declarations.

-A closure in JavaScript is like keeping a copy of all the local variables, just as they were when the function exited.

-In C and most other common languages, after a function returns, all the local variables are no longer accessible because the stack-frame is destroyed.

-But in JavaScript, declaring a function within another function, then the local variables can remain accessible after returning from the function called.

-Lastly, LoadRunner issues this error instead of printing out the content of JavaScript alert functions to logs:

-    {% highlight JavaScript %}
     Error: 'ReferenceError: alert is not defined'.{% endhighlight %}

-<a name="DefineVerbosity"></a>

-### Define verbosity

 > Our advanced workshops goes through use of additional functions which enable you to specify levels